MERRF syndrome: Research

-The Journal of Child Neurology published a paper that discusses possible new methods to test for MERRF and other mitochondrial diseases through a simple swabbing technique.
+The Journal of Child Neurology published a paper in 2011 that discusses possible new methods to test for MERRF and other mitochondrial diseases through a simple swabbing technique.
 This is a less invasive technique which allows for an analysis of buccal mitochondrial DNA, and showed significant amounts of the common 5 kb and 7.4 kb mitochondrial DNA deletions, which are also detectable in blood.
 This study suggests that a buccal swab approach can be used to informatively examine mitochondrial dysfunction in children with seizures and may be applicable to screening mitochondrial disease with other clinical presentations.

-Proceedings of the National Academy of Science of the United States of America published an article investigating the human mitochondrial tRNA (hmt-tRNA) mutations which are associated with mitochondrial myopathies.
+The Proceedings of the National Academy of Science of the United States of America published an article in 2007 investigating the human mitochondrial tRNA (hmt-tRNA) mutations which are associated with mitochondrial myopathies.
 Since the current understanding of the precise molecular mechanisms of these mutations is limited, there is no efficient method to treat their associated mitochondrial diseases.
 All pathogenic mutants displayed pleiotropic phenotypes, with the exception of the G34A anticodon mutation, which solely affected aminoacylation.

+Society and culture

+MERRF syndrome was the final diagnosis of seventh episode of third season on the show House, M.D.